INK-USC/LEAN-LIFE/README.md

 * Select two entities, the first entity is the **Subject** of the Relation (the entity that is more central to the relation), while the second entity is the **Object** of the Relation (the entity that is associated with the subject).
      * Example: **John** (Subject) is born in **May** (Object).

-* At this point if recommendations are turned on a recommended label will be provided to you (if one exists).
+* At this point if recommendations are turned on, recommended labels are highlighted in red.
 Else just select the appropriate relation label.

 * If you have an explanation type set, the appropriate pop-up will appear to capture the explanation.